Eldred and Barnett townships begin consolidation process

 “And moving rapidly,” North added.

-The county was already near the necessary 65 percent when they recently received a termination letter from PAGO, and therefore said it didn’t impact their plan.
+The county was already near the necessary 65 percent when it received the letter from PAGO, and therefore the commissioners said it didn’t impact their plan.